hnmike/ASPNET-/README.md

-# ASP.NET DRINK N TEA Project
+# ASP.NET COFFEE N TEA Project

 ## Overview
 This project is an ASP.NET MVC application designed to manage a  shop.
 It includes both a public-facing website and an administrative backend for managing various aspects of the coffee shop, such as products, bills, and news.